dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 description: "Configure the Dapr sidecar container to trust custom certificates"
 ---

 The Dapr sidecar can be configured to trust custom certificates for communicating with external services.
-This is useful in scenarios where a self-signed certificate needs to be trusted, e.g., using the HTTP binding, configuring an outbound proxy for the sidecar, etc.
+This is useful in scenarios where a self-signed certificate needs to be trusted, e.g., using the HTTP binding, configuring an outbound proxy for the sidecar, etc. Note, both custom CA certificates and leaf certificates are supported.

 {{< tabs Self-hosted Kubernetes >}}

 {{% codetab %}}

-When the sidecar is running as a process, certificates must be installed on the host operating system.
+When the sidecar is not running inside a container, certificates must be directly installed on the host operating system.

-When the sidecar is running as a container,
+When the sidecar is running as a container:
 1. Certificates must be available to the sidecar container.
 This can be configured using volume mounts.
 1. The environment variable `SSL_CERT_DIR` must be set in the sidecar container, pointing to the directory containing the certificates.
-1. Additionally for Windows containers, the container needs to be run with administrator privileges.
-This is required by the Windows entrypoint script to install the certificates.
+1. For Windows containers only, the container needs to run with administrator privileges to be able to install the certificates.

-This is an example using Docker compose:
+This is an example using Docker Compose:
 ```yaml
 version: '3'
 services: